What is Bitcoin? | A Beginner’s Guide

 By the end of this guide, you’ll feel more-than-prepared to jump into the exciting world of Bitcoin.
 Let’s get started!

 Bitcoin is the world’s first cryptocurrency.
 A cryptocurrency, otherwise known as a virtual currency, is simply an encrypted piece of data that can be used to buy goods and services.
-There is no such thing as a physical Bitcoin; they are bits of code that exist only in the digital realm.
+Bitcoins are not something that can be touched physically, instead they are bits of code that exist only in the digital realm.

 Created in the wake of the 2008 financial crisis, Bitcoin was designed to provide an alternative to traditional currencies and financial institutions.
 What makes Bitcoin different from previous attempts at digital currencies — and consequently so valuable — is the ingenious network and security systems on which the platform is built.